wbamberg/idl-reference/docs/nsIBackgroundFileSaverObserver.md

 If the operation succeeded, the target file is ready to be used, otherwise
 it might have been already deleted.

-@param aSaver
-       Reference to the object that raised the notification.
-@param aStatus
-       Result code that determines whether the operation succeeded or
-       failed, as well as the failure reason.

 #### Parameters ####